synthol1g/synthol1g/README.md

 ![](https://github-profile-trophy.vercel.app/?username=ogxae&theme=radical&no-frame=false&no-bg=false&margin-w=4)

 # 🔒 Disclaimer:
-  - All tools published on the profile are for educational and ethical purposes.
+  - All tools published on the profile ArE FoR eDuCaTiOnAl AnD eThIcAl PuRpOsEs.
 I do not support illegal activities and am not responsible for the misuse of tools.

 # Have A Nice Day